BENJAMIN123-CLOUD/MOROCCO-ELECTRICITY-COMSUMPTION-ANALYSIS/README.md

 - **Cost Efficiency**: Reduces costs associated with overproduction or underproduction of electricity.
 - **Sustainability**: Supports efforts to minimize environmental impacts by aligning consumption with renewable energy production.

+### Data Dictionary
+This data dictionary provides detailed descriptions of the fields used in the dataset for analyzing electricity consumption and environmental factors.

 ### Data Description
 The data used in this analysis consists of electricity consumption measurements from Morocco, recorded at 10-minute intervals across three distinct zones.
 The dataset includes environmental factors such as temperature, humidity, and wind speed.
 The data spans a significant period, providing granular insights necessary for detailed analysis.